 Listen Weekly to the Jewish Hour Podcast. www.rabbifinman.com.
 Now available on iTunes, spotify, audacy, and wherever you park your podcasts.

 The Torah e-Parsha is a project of Jewish Ferndale.
 For information on sponsoring the Torah e-Parsha in memory or for the recovery of a loved one, in honor of a simcha or you just feel like being nice, contact via reply.
 All contributions are tax deductible.
-Please forward this message to as many friends and associates as you like. © 2024 by Herschel Finman.
+Please forward this message to as many friends and associates as you like. © 2024 by Herschel Finm

 Contact Rabbi Finman for information on sponsoring the e-Parsha